Hibatuddin Shahrestani: Reforms and measures for Muslims unity

-Defending Iraq
+Involvement in World War I and Iraqi revolt of 1920

-In 1914 (1332 AH), during the First World War, Shahrestani along with clerics such as Fethullah Qa'ravi Isfahani, Muhammad Kadhim Khorasani and Seyyed Mostafa Kashani, raised the flag of Imam Ali Shrine and went to the front to defend the country.
-He also took an active part in the Iraqi Shiite struggle and played an effective and constructive role in the victory of the Iraqi revolt of 1920 and the independence of the country, for which he was imprisoned for a time in the city of Hillah.
+In 1914 (1332 AH), during the First World War, Shahrestani together with clerics such as Fethullah Qa'ravi Isfahani, Muhammad Kadhim Khorasani and Seyyed Mostafa Kashani, raised the flag of Imam Ali Shrine and joined armed resistance against British forces.
+He also took an active part in the Iraqi Shiite struggle and participated in the Iraqi revolt of 1920, which opposed British rule in Iraq, for which he was imprisoned for a time in the city of Hillah.

-Shahrestani was one of the leaders of the struggle in the Iraqi revolution.
-From the early of 1905 (1323 AH) to the end of February 1916 (Rabiʽ al-Thani 1334 AH), he traveled across the country for coordination against the enemies of Iraq, during this time he traveled from the Euphrates shores to Basra and from the Tigris shores to Kut-al-Imara.
+Shahrestani took part in the Iraqi revolt of 1920.
+From the early of 1905 (1323 AH) to the end of February 1916 (Rabiʽ al-Thani 1334 AH), he traveled across the country for coordination against British colonial forces and associated groups in Iraq, during this time he traveled from the Euphrates shores to Basra and from the Tigris shores to Kut-al-Imara.
 And he always tried to attract the believing popular forces.
-In 1920 (1338 AH) he joined the Iraqi revolution and under the leadership of Ayatollah Mirza Taqi al-Shirazi fought against the enemies of the country and the western colonizers.
-In the midst of this battle, Mirza Taqi al-Shirazi passed away and Shahrestani was arrested and taken prisoner with another group and sentenced to death in a general court of war.
+In 1920 (1338 AH) he joined the Iraqi revolution and under the leadership of Ayatollah Mirza Taqi al-Shirazi he took part in uprisings against British and allied forces in Iraq.
+In the midst of this battle, Mirza Taqi al-Shirazi passed away and Shahrestani was arrested and taken prisoner with another group and was sentenced to death by a military court for his role in the uprising.
 Nine months had passed since his arrestment until in 1921 (1339 AH) when the British government issued a general amnesty order and he was released from prison.